inikulin/parse5/packages/parse5/docs/source-code-location/start-tag-location.md

 **● endOffset**: *`number`*

-Zero-based last character index plus 1, ie. it points *after* the last character
+Zero-based last character index *plus 1*, ie. it points *after* the last character

 ___
 <a id="endline"></a>